Yogoda/ZoneLoadingSystem/README.md

 ## Contribute

+You can leave comments here: https://github.com/Yogoda/ZoneLoadingSystem/issues/3 or here: https://godotforums.org/discussion/23868/zone-loading-system

-Please report any issues here: https://godotforums.org/discussion/23868/zone-loading-system You are free to contribute and improve this demo and do whatever you want with the code, this is a [Creative Commons](https://creativecommons.org/publicdomain/zero/1.0/)
+You are free to submit issues, contribute and improve this template, this is a [Creative Commons](https://creativecommons.org/publicdomain/zero/1.0/)

 ![Test image](screenshots/demo.png)